 Whilst the ageing is process is inevitable and there is, of course, absolutely nothing wrong with getting older (in fact there are many benefits!), anything that unnecessarily accelerates the ageing process is something we all want to avoid.

 Improving your skincare routine is one of the first things you can do to fight ageing – or rather, slow down the ageing process.
-To say it’s a fight suggests it’s a negative thing, but in this post I want to concentrate on the positives – things that will make you feel as well as look better.
+To say it’s a fight suggests it’s a negative thing, but in this post I want to concentrate on the positives – things that will make you FEEL as well as LOOK better.
+(I’m not keen on the expression “anti-ageing” and really prefer to say “optimum ageing” instead.)

 And if you look better, you’ll feel better.
 See where this is going…?!